lemieux-lab/pepid/README.md

 ## WIP

 Pepid is currently work in progress.
-Missing elements incclude full port and proper integration of deep learning-driven components (spectrum property extraction, theoretical spectrum generation, and more), and an alternative to TDA-FDR evaluation.
+Missing elements include a full port and proper integration of deep learning-driven components (spectrum property extraction, theoretical spectrum generation, and more), and an alternative to TDA-FDR evaluation.

 See upcoming paper for more details.